The 7 best AI documentation assistants I tested in 2026

 Expert Verified

 Let's be honest.
 Documentation is the chore on the to-do list that everyone agrees is important, but nobody really wants to do.
 It’s tedious, takes way too long, and feels like it’s outdated the minute you hit publish.
-We've all been there, spending hours writing guides that only a few people will ever read.
+I've been there, spending hours writing guides that only a few people will ever read.

 I reviewed seven of the top AI documentation tools, eesel AI, Mintlify, Notion AI, Scribe, GitBook, Swimm AI, and Document360, to see which ones hold up.
 This is a real, hands-on look at what works, what doesn’t, and which tool might be the right fit for you.